 The Scottish terrier is among the oldest, best established, most recognizable breeds in the world.
-Like their terrier cousins, Scotties are super-smart and require a little less exercise than other terriers—making them good apartment dogs.
+Like their terrier cousins, Scotties are super smart, yet they require a little less exercise than other terriers—making them good apartment dogs.
 Households with seniors are a good fit, as well as families that have older children.
 With early socialization, they'll fit in well with other family dogs, but their strong prey drive probably means they won't get along well with cats.

 Just as consistent is their coloration.
 The vast majority of Scotties will be black.
-Brindle Scotties are also somewhat common, with wheaton (a kind of golden yellow/white) being a rare third option.
+Brindle Scotties are also somewhat common, with wheaten (a kind of golden yellow/white) being a rare option.
 Whatever color, Scotties' coats consist of a hard, wiry topcoat layered over a thick, soft undercoat.
-The breed standard cut keeps the hair long along their snouts and eyelines, giving the Scottish terrier a vaguely human, slightly cantankerous look—which is sometimes not totally out of line with their actual personalities.
+The breed standard cut keeps the hair long along their snouts and eye lines, giving the Scottish terrier a vaguely human, slightly cantankerous look—which is sometimes not totally out of line with their actual personalities.

 For decades, the Scottie was among the five most popular breeds, both in the U.S. and abroad.
-Today, though their popularity has waned, the AKC still ranks them as the 57th most popular breed.
+Today, though their popularity has waned, the American Kennel Club (AKC) still ranks them as the 57th most popular breed.
 So clearly, these little guys bring a lot to the table.

 Like all terriers, Scottish terriers were originally bred to be hunters.
 But while many dogs their size were created to hunt rats or foxes, Scotties were galavanting over the Highlands in search of badgers.

 What does that mean for you?
 As with most terrier breeds, Scotties are highly intelligent.
-But unlike most other terriers, they can also be highly independent, bordering on aloof when it comes to training.
-One of the traits Scottish farmers looked for in a good Scottie was a dog that was clever enough to figure things out for himself.
-This means that, while your Scottie will certainly understand what you're asking of him, getting him to actually follow through will require a firm hand, combined with lots and lots of patience.
+But they can also be highly independent, bordering on aloof when it comes to training.
+One of the traits Scottish farmers looked for in a good terrier was a dog that was clever enough to figure things out for himself.
+This means that, while your Scottie will certainly understand what you're asking of him, getting him to actually follow through will require lots and lots of patience.

-Scotties train well in small bursts, says Dennis Riordan, DVM, of the Riordan Pet Hospital in Des Moines, Iowa. “[Plan for] 10 or 15 minutes of doing something,” he says.
-If you’re leash training, for example, “You’re walking to the end of the driveway and back,” he says.
 Scotties also respond best to sessions that are varied; doing the same thing over and over is likely to bore them.
 They are smart enough to quickly pick up voice commands and inflections in tone, and can understand when you're frustrated or upset.
 Training will require patience and consistent rewarding of good behavior (treats will definitely come in handy).

 Consistent with their terrier lineage, Scotties are natural hunters who require a decent amount of exercise to stay trim and healthy.
-One advantage they have over other dogs in their group, however, is that they don't necessarily rely on running and outdoor activity to burn that energy off, making them very well suited for apartment living.
-If you've got a length of rope, a Scottie is more than happy to play tug with you for as long as you can hold out.
+One advantage they have over other dogs in their group, however, is that they don't necessarily rely on running and outdoor activity to burn that energy off.
+If you've got a length of rope, a Scottie is more than happy to play tug-of-war with you for as long as you can hold out.

-One of the upsides of having been bred to be such independent dogs, is that Scotties don't have a ton in the way of requirements.
-They adapt to apartment living very well, love families and other dogs if they have been properly socialized as pups, and are more than happy to play tug in the house or accompany you on walks.
+One of the upsides of having been bred to be such independent dogs is that Scotties don't have a ton in the way of living requirements.
+They adapt to apartment living very well, love families and other dogs (if they have been properly socialized as pups), and are more than happy to play in the house or accompany you on walks.